Withdrawal from a Course

-Withdrawal from a course may affect several elements linked to registration and class loads, including (but not limited to) graduate fellowships, assistantships, tuition awards, financial aid, withholding taxes, etc. Contact all aspects of your enrollment that may be affected before dropping a course.
+Withdrawal from a course may affect several elements linked to registration and class loads, including (but not limited to) graduate fellowships, assistantships, tuition awards, financial aid, withholding taxes, etc. Before dropping a course, the student should contact all aspects of enrollment that may be affected.

 Withdrawal from All Courses (Withdrawal from the University)

 A graduate student may withdraw from the University (i.e., withdraw from all courses in the semester), either for non-medical or medical reasons, as long as this is done prior to the last day of classes.
 The first thing a student considering withdrawal should do is to consult with his or her academic advisor.

 It is the student’s responsibility to initiate a withdrawal through myBama and provide the information necessary to complete the withdrawal process.
 Academic Bankruptcy (described in the Undergraduate Catalog) is not available to graduate students.

 Withdrawal from the University requires approval from the Office of the University Registrar (206 Student Services Center) and dean of the Graduate School.

 Please visit https://studentaccounts.ua.edu/withdrawal-from-the-university/ for more information about the financial effects of withdrawing, including information on how federal financial aid, loans, and scholarships may be affected.